bndtools/bndtools.github.io/workspace/osgi-starter.md

 ### Property Annotation

 The component properties `osgi.command.scope` and `osgi.command.function` are constructed from strings.
 This is an error-prone programming pattern.
 We used this error-prone patter to make more clear what was going on beneath the covers; it also allowed us to get started without importing the Gogo runtime bundle.
-However, the `org.apache.felix.runtime` bundle, that we use for the `@Descriptor` and `@Parameter` annotations, also contains an annotation to add service properties: `@GogoCommand`.
+However, the `org.apache.felix.gogo.runtime` bundle, that we use for the `@Descriptor` and `@Parameter` annotations, also contains an annotation to add service properties: `@GogoCommand`.
 This annotation cleans up the component by defining the Gogo service properties via a simple annotation.

 ```java
     @GogoCommand(scope="hello", function="hello")